Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Introduction

 \paragraph{What information the routing mechanism uses.} Routing systems differ substantially in the richness of their input signals.
 The simplest approaches operate on the query alone, using lexical or semantic features to characterize the request.
 More informed systems additionally incorporate metadata about available models to guide selection, such as cost, latency, or domain specialization.
 Post-generation approaches further extend this by incorporating response-level signals, such as confidence scores, token probabilities, or verifier outputs.
 Some systems also accumulate external feedback over time, adapting their routing behaviour based on user interactions or downstream task performance.

 \paragraph{How the decision is computed.} Routing decisions vary considerably in their computational complexity.
 At one end, simple threshold rules or cost-based heuristics require no training and can be applied directly at inference time.
 At the other end, supervised classifiers trained on historical performance data learn to predict which model is likely to handle a given query best.
-More sophisticated approaches employ adaptive policies that update routing behaviour through ongoing interaction with the environment.
+More sophisticated approaches either employ bandit algorithms that update routing behaviour through ongoing interaction at deployment time, or reinforcement learning methods such as PPO and GRPO that optimize a routing policy during training.
 In practice, many systems combine these mechanisms, for example using a classifier to make an initial routing decision and a threshold rule to trigger escalation within a cascade.

 These dimensions are not independent of the paradigms.
 For example, clustering and difficulty-aware methods are generally pre-generation approaches that operate on query-level signals, while uncertainty-based methods and cascades typically involve post-generation decisions on response-level signals.
 Interestingly, cascading approaches tend to employ layers of these individual techniques for diverse objectives, ranging from balancing performance-cost trade-offs to implementing safety measures on input queries and output generations.
 This dimensional view helps reveal where systems genuinely overlap, as real-world deployments rarely conform to a single paradigm.
 Production systems typically combine multiple routing strategies, adapting their behaviour to the demands of diverse queries, operational constraints, and evolving user needs.
 It therefore provides a unifying perspective that complements the paradigm-based organization of the sections that follow.